-The “we” here is the tastings and testings team: eight full-time editors embedded in the America’s Test Kitchen family.
+The “we” here is the ATK Reviews team: nine full-time editors embedded in the America’s Test Kitchen family.
 We’re journalists.
 We’re home cooks.
 We’re passionate about finding the best products.
 We spend our days debating the finer points of spatula handling and sponge design and holding blind tasting panels to evaluate a wide range of foods such as olive oil, cornmeal, dark chocolate, and hot sauce.

 How We Test

 We invest heavily in our tests—with both money and time—from spending $10,000 on blenders to find the best option in every price bracket to spending more than $2,500 to test meat cleavers.
 On average, it takes 160 hours of work to produce each story we publish.
 This can translate into 66 hours at the stove to cook 700 eggs to find the best nonstick skillet, 50 hours to make 365 slices of toast to find the best toaster, and 75 hours to make 500 smoothies to ensure that our winning blender doesn’t burn out.

 We survey the market to compose our testing lineups, conducting hours of online research.
 We look for products that are widely available so that our readers will be able to find them.
 We consider prestige brands and upstart newcomers, but we never test products in the prototype stage, as what eventually makes it to market might be quite different from the initial model.
 We always purchase at least two of each product we test.
 If the first one doesn’t work, we go back and test the second to make sure that our results are solid.
 We call on experts—scientists, professors, industry specialists, and our own science research editor—to help us understand our test results.
 When nutrition labels aren’t enough, we send samples to independent labs for analysis to better understand the products.